K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 	|vsphere					|Esxi						 |ubuntu|
 	|vsphere					|Esxi						 |centos|

-	※ If you want to specify an option different from the above, modify or develop the necessary parts in Bosh source.
+	※ If you want to specify an option different from the above, modify or develop the necessary parts in the Bosh source.

 ## 4.2.
 Create Stemcell Using the OS Image in Local Server